Now accepting new client matters Toronto · Ontario

 How much does it cost to file a Small Claims Court claim in Ontario?

-Filing fees range from $102 (online, claims up to $5,000) to $252 (in person, claims over $5,000).
+The filing fee for a Plaintiff's Claim is $108 under O. Reg.
+332/16.
 Additional costs include service of documents and photocopies.
 All filing fees are recoverable if you win.

 How much does a Small Claims Court lawyer cost in Toronto?